Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > The really interesting thing about separating the world into (or describing the world by) these 3 root entities is that we can "bootstrap" a large (infinite?) number of ontologies that are secondary to this base meta-ontology

 Yes I can see this is a pragmatic triple for bootstrapping.
+This statement in conjcbrings me to a question;